fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DNS/v2.3.0/Set-AzureRmDnsZone.md

 This cmdlet does not update the record sets in the zone.

 You can pass a **DnsZone** object as a parameter or by using the pipeline operator, or alternatively you can specify the *ZoneName* and *ResourceGroupName* parameters.

+You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

 When passing a DNS zone as an object (using the Zone object or via the pipeline), it is not updated if it has been changed in Azure DNS since the local DnsZone object was retrieved.
 This provides protection for concurrent changes.